MPH in Environmental and Occupational Health Sciences

 Concentration Competencies:

-1. Identify major sources of exposure to environmental, occupational and safety hazards, the key routes of exposure and the specific pathways relevant to human health
+1. Assess major sources of exposure to environmental, occupational and safety hazards, the key routes of exposure and the specific pathways relevant to human health.

-2. Characterize the risks to human health, physiological, psychological and social, from major environmental, occupational and safety hazards, such as the built environment, air pollution, metals, organic pollutants and microbial contaminants
+2. Characterize the human health risks from major environmental, occupational, and safety hazards, such as the built environment, air pollution, metals, organic pollutants, and microbial contaminants

 3. Predict and evaluate health, safety and environmental risks from processes, work tasks, the built environment and other economic and/or social activities